Causes of Chronic Pain

 When chronic pain is caused by an illness, especially in older adults, the pain usually does not resolve on its own until the illness is gone.
 Other symptoms such as fatigue, loss of appetite, changes in mood, and a lack of sleep tend to be associated with chronic pain.
 So, if the illness is gone and you still have these symptoms in addition to chronic pain, you should call a pain management doctor.

 Chronic pain may also be caused by treatments for certain illnesses, such as cancer.
-Pain Specialists of America can help reduce and control the pain that results both during and following cancer treatments.
+We can help reduce and control the pain that results both during and following cancer treatments.

 Psychological Chronic Pain